renggli/dart-xml/README.md

 final document = XmlDocument.parse(file.readAsStringSync());
 ```

 If your file is not _UTF-8_ encoded pass the correct encoding to `readAsStringSync`.
+It is the responsibility of the caller to provide a standard Dart [String] using the default UTF-16 encoding.
 To read and write large files you might want to use the [event-driven API](#event-driven) instead.

 ### Traversing and Querying